samueldobbie/markup/README.md

 ### Known Bugs / Issues
 - Annotations may be offset when annotating across newlines in CRLF (Windows) text documents.
 The offset is purely visual; the exported indicies will be correct.
-- Documentation hasn't yet been added.
 - Website version is out-of-date in comparison to local vesion.
+- GIF in README is out-of-date